Shobhits7/AI-jarvis/README.md

             import webbrowser as wb
             import os  #inbuilt
             import pyautogui
-            import psutil  #pip install psutil
+            import psutil  {RUN #pip install psutil}
-            import pyjokes  # pip install pyjokes
+            import pyjokes  {RUN #pip install pyjokes}
             import requests, json  #inbuilt

 This is the New Jarvis AI Project it will do some functionality followed by user query.

-Say "Help" or "tell me your features" , it will show all it's features
+Say "Help" or "tell me your features" -> it will show all it's features

 # This AI can do:
             it can help to do lot many things like..